Service summary:

 As soon as your residency certificate has been apostilled, we will send you a scanned copy via email that your certificate is on its way or ready to be collected.

-If you are not collecting your apostilled certificate from our London office – we will provide you with the DHL tracking number the courier gave.
+If you are not collecting your apostilled certificate from our London office – we will provide you with the tracking number the courier gave.

 How much does it cost?